-30-Minute EASY Chicken Marsala is perfect for a quick weeknight dinner, but it’s also elegant enough to serve at a dinner party.
-The Marsala wine, bacon, butter sauce will have you licking your plate!
+This 30-Minute EASY Chicken Marsala recipe is perfect for a quick weeknight dinner, but it’s also elegant enough to serve at a dinner party.
+The delicious marsala wine, bacon, butter sauce will have you licking your plate!

 Chicken Marsala is a traditional Italian dish that’s simple to prepare and amazingly delicious!
 Most likely originated from Sicily, where Marsala wine is made, this dish has a creamy sauce that’s got a hint of sweetness from the marsala, a smoky-richness from the bacon, and lots of umami-goodness from the wild mushrooms.

 And all this decadence can be yours in just 30-minutes!

 🍄 What mushrooms to use?

 - Any of your favorite mushrooms will work in this recipe.
 I tend to use standard cremini or button mushrooms, but portobellos, chanterelles, oyster mushrooms, and shitakes are all great options!